 The book includes more than 100 color photographs of 3D printed models, and has a sister website that features virtual three-dimensional versions of the models for readers to explore.

-Also take a look at Henry’s amazing 3D Printed Mathematical Art.
+Read the review on Wired “Can’t Imagine Shapes in 4 Dimensions?
+Just Print Them Out” and also take a look at Henry’s amazing 3D Printed Mathematical Art.